louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 One important safety issue is the co-administration of PDE5 inhibitors with α-adrenoceptor blockers in patients with benign prostatic hyperplasia.
 All PDE5 inhibitors appear to have some interaction with α-adrenoceptor blockers with respect to lowering blood pressure, but co-administration rarely results in clinically significant orthostatic hypotension.

-Recently, the U.S. Food and Drug Administration (FDA) alerted health providers about a possible association between the use of PDE5 inhibitors and nonarteritic anterior ischemic optic neuropathy (NAION) in response to a small number (>50 cases) of postmarketing reports of vision loss in men taking PDE5 inhibitors.
+Recently, the U.S. Food and Drug Administration (FDA) alerted health providers about a possible association between the use of PDE5 inhibitors and nonarteritic anterior ischemic optic neuropathy (NAION) in response to a small number (> 50 cases) of postmarketing reports of vision loss in men taking PDE5 inhibitors.
 Based on currently available data, it is recommended that patients with a history of mono-ocular NAION be cautioned that the administration of PDE5 inhibitors may increase the risk of NAION in the fellow eye.
 Patients who have risk factors for the development of NAION should be referred to an ophthalmologist before being prescribed PDE5 inhibitors.
 Furthermore, any man taking a PDE5 inhibitor who develops visual problems should stop taking the PDE5 inhibitor and be seen by an ophthalmologist.

 ---

-### https:// (...) [^11d3b8e5].
+### Https://… [^11d3b8e5].
 FDA (AccessData) (2025).
 Medium credibility.

 "Contraindications", "4.
-1 PDE-5-Inhibitors and sGC-Stimulators", " <i></i> <u>Do not use NITROSTAT in patients who are taking</u> PDE-5 Inhibitors, <u>such as avanafil</u>, sildenafil, tadalafil, vardenafil hydrochloride. <u>Concomitant use can cause severe</u> hypotension, <u>syncope, or myocardial ischemia. </u>. be accompanied by paradoxical bradycardia and increased angina pectoris. <u>Symptoms of severe hypotension may occur even with therapeutic doses. </u> ", "021134", "NDA", "NITROSTAT", "NITROGLYCERIN", "10", "SUPPL ", "http: //www. accessdata. fda. gov/drugsatfda_docs/label/2018/021134s010lbl. pdf", "ApprovedDrugLabel""AdverseReactions", "", ". <i></i>NITROSTATiscontraindicatedinpatientswhoareusingaselectiveinhibitorofcyclicguanosinemonophosphate-specificphosphodiesterasetype5.
-PDE-5-Inhibitorssuchas<u>avanafil, </u>sildenafil, vardenafil, andtadalafilhavebeenshowntopotentiatethehypotensiveeffectsoforganicnitrates.
-NITROSTATiscontraindicatedinpatientswhoaretakingsolubleguanylatecyclasestimulators. <u>Concomitantusecancausehypotension. </u>. <i></i><u>Nitroglycerinproducesdose-relatedheadaches, especiallyatthestartofnitroglycerintherapy, which</u>maybesevereandpersist<u>butusuallysubsidewithcontinueduse. </u>", "021134", "NDA", "NITROSTAT", "NITROGLYCERIN", "10", "SUPPL", "http: //www. accessdata. fda. gov/drugsatfda_docs/label/2018/021134s010lbl. pdf", "ApprovedDrugLabel""Contraindications", "", ".
+1 PDE-5-Inhibitors and sGC-Stimulators", " _ _ < u > Do not use NITROSTAT in patients who are taking < /u > PDE-5 Inhibitors, < u > such as avanafil < /u >, sildenafil, tadalafil, vardenafil hydrochloride. < u > Concomitant use can cause severe < /u > hypotension, < u > syncope, or myocardial ischemia. < /u >. be accompanied by paradoxical bradycardia and increased angina pectoris. < u > Symptoms of severe hypotension may occur even with therapeutic doses. < /u > ", "021134", "NDA", "NITROSTAT", "NITROGLYCERIN", "10", "SUPPL ", "http: //www. accessdata. fda. gov/drugsatfda_docs/label/2018/021134s010lbl. pdf", "ApprovedDrugLabel"AdverseReactions", ", ". _ _ NITROSTATiscontraindicatedinpatientswhoareusingaselectiveinhibitorofcyclicguanosinemonophosphate-specificphosphodiesterasetype5.
+PDE-5-Inhibitorssuchas < u > avanafil, < /u > sildenafil, vardenafil, andtadalafilhavebeenshowntopotentiatethehypotensiveeffectsoforganicnitrates.
+NITROSTATiscontraindicatedinpatientswhoaretakingsolubleguanylatecyclasestimulators. < u > Concomitantusecancausehypotension. < /u >. _ _ < u > Nitroglycerinproducesdose-relatedheadaches, especiallyatthestartofnitroglycerintherapy, which < /u > maybesevereandpersist < u > butusuallysubsidewithcontinueduse. < /u > ", "021134", "NDA", "NITROSTAT", "NITROGLYCERIN", "10", "SUPPL", "http: //www. accessdata. fda. gov/drugsatfda_docs/label/2018/021134s010lbl. pdf", "ApprovedDrugLabel"Contraindications", ", ".

 ---

 ### Sildenafil citrate (Viagra) [^4c2abfc0].
 FDA (2017).
 Low credibility.

 Warnings and precautions regarding the use of sildenafil citrate PO (also known as Viagra):
-- Cardiovascular events: use caution in patients with a recent history of myocardial infarction, stroke, or life-threatening arrhythmia, resting hypotension, uncontrolled hypertension, HF, unstable angina, or LV outflow obstruction, such as aortic stenosis or idiopathic hypertrophic subaortic stenosis.
+- **Cardiovascular events**: use caution in patients with a recent history of myocardial infarction, stroke, or life-threatening arrhythmia, resting hypotension, uncontrolled hypertension, HF, unstable angina, or LV outflow obstruction, such as aortic stenosis or idiopathic hypertrophic subaortic stenosis.
-- Hearing loss: maintain a high level of suspicion, as sildenafil has been associated with an increased risk of sudden hearing loss, which may be accompanied by tinnitus and dizziness.
+- **Hearing loss**: maintain a high level of suspicion, as sildenafil has been associated with an increased risk of sudden hearing loss, which may be accompanied by tinnitus and dizziness.
-- Hypotension: use caution in patients with resting hypotension, fluid depletion, severe LV outflow obstruction (aortic stenosis or idiopathic hypertrophic subaortic stenosis), autonomic dysfunction, or concomitant use of antihypertensives or α-blockers.
+- **Hypotension**: use caution in patients with resting hypotension, fluid depletion, severe LV outflow obstruction (aortic stenosis or idiopathic hypertrophic subaortic stenosis), autonomic dysfunction, or concomitant use of antihypertensives or α-blockers.
-- Increased serum sildenafil levels: use caution in patients taking potent CYP3A4 inhibitors.
+- **Increased serum sildenafil levels**: use caution in patients taking potent CYP3A4 inhibitors.
 Reduce starting dose to 25 mg daily.
-- Increased serum sildenafil levels: use caution in patients taking ritonavir.
+- **Increased serum sildenafil levels**: use caution in patients taking ritonavir.
 Maximum dose of 25 mg every 48 hours for erectile dysfunction.
-- Priapism: use caution in patients with anatomic penile abnormalities, such as angulation, cavernosal fibrosis, or Peyronie's disease, or conditions predisposing to priapism, such as sickle cell disease, multiple myeloma, or leukemia.
+- **Priapism**: use caution in patients with anatomic penile abnormalities, such as angulation, cavernosal fibrosis, or Peyronie's disease, or conditions predisposing to priapism, such as sickle cell disease, multiple myeloma, or leukemia.
-- Vision loss, non-arteritic anterior ischemic optic neuropathy: maintain a high level of suspicion, as sildenafil has been associated with an increased risk of sudden vision loss.
+- **Vision loss, non-arteritic anterior ischemic optic neuropathy**: maintain a high level of suspicion, as sildenafil has been associated with an increased risk of sudden vision loss.

 ---